-When you factor in even a 20-minute drive, time in a waiting room, the appointment itself as well as all the additional issues that come with physically going to another location for something (traffic, vehicle maintenance, sorting out public transit schedules, etc), a 30-minute physical therapy session can easily take up an hour and a half in the middle of your day.
+When you factor in a 20-minute drive, time in a waiting room, the appointment itself, as well as additional issues that come when traveling (traffic, vehicle maintenance, sorting out public transit schedules, etc), a 30-minute physical therapy session can easily take up an hour and a half in the middle of your day.

-With remote physical therapy, your 30-minute session takes exactly 30 minutes and can be done with your kids in the next room.
+With remote physical therapy, your 30-minute session takes exactly 30 minutes in the comfort of your own home.
 There’s no traffic to deal with, no waiting room, and no wasted time.

-Modern technology like Cipher Skin allows anyone to put on a comfortable piece of smart clothing and transmit highly accurate data to their provider in real-time.
+New remote monitoring technologies have emerged since telehealth has become more common-place.
+Modern technology like the Cipher Skin BioSleeve allows anyone to put on a smart sleeve and transmit highly accurate data to their provider in real-time.
 Information such as heart rate, range of motion, and joint angle can all be measured remotely with equal or better accuracy than a clinician can manage in-person with old-fashioned methods.

 Especially with the added burdens of having kids home from school, it can be extremely difficult to fit an in-person appointment into the middle of a day.
-You’re stuck with getting up extremely early and trying to beat traffic in order to make the first appointment or two that might be available before work, or taking off a substantial block of work in order to drive somewhere and back in the middle of the day.
+Even if you're not a parent, you’re likely stuck with getting up extremely early and trying to beat traffic in order to make the first appointment that might be available before work.
+Or, you're taking off a substantial block of work in order to drive somewhere and back in the middle of the day.

 Telehealth changes that.
 You can fit in an appointment at any time of day that works for you, with much greater control of your schedule.
-You have less juggling to do with work, kids and missed meetings and get the high-quality session that you need.
+You have less juggling to do and can get the high-quality session that you need.